sourcegraph/handbook/content/engineering/search/iteration_log.md

     - 2020-11-20 (stefan): milestone reached for backend implementation of code monitors: minimum set of GraphQL queries and mutations to support the POC are in place.
 Next step: implement "query runner" and "email sender".
     - 2020-11-23 (farhan): code monitoring listing page completed.
 Edit functionality is deprioritized in favor of search context prototyping, so may not be completed this iteration.
     - 2020-11-27 (stefan): finished new query runner, for now queries are queued for executing every 5 minutes.
 Next step: implement "email sender".
+    - 2020-11-30 (farhan): did not work on code monitoring this week to prioritize search contexts prototyping.

 ### Scale indexed search to 500k repositories